azizkag/tad-data/README.md

 tad-data
 ========

-will contain the updated data for tad as I update them
+will contain the updated data for tad as I update them.
+Pushed.